jeromebalais/PetSure/README.md

 but I didn't write the Authorize because I wasn't able to finish the header that will accept the Authorization="abcd1234"

+The logfile path for the exception is in the bin folder.

 Thank You!